Summary

 (coming soon)

 This method takes the total savings generated and shares it across all resource types for which there was a matching RI or SP.
-Because the ProsperOps service and SPs both favor the highest discounted resources to cover, this method allocates savings to those resources and not to lower discounted services, instance types, platforms, regions, etc. for which there was no RI or SP coverage.
+Because ProsperOps and AWS and Azure SPs both favor the highest discounted resources to cover, this method allocates savings only to those resources and not to lower discounted services, instance types, platforms, regions, etc. for which there was no RI or SP coverage.

-Use this savings reallocation method when you want to reward teams, divisions, products, etc. that use higher discounted resources and incent decisions away from lower discounted options.
+Use this savings reallocation method when you want to reward teams, divisions, products, etc. that use higher discounted resources and discourage use of lower discounted options.

 Earned Benefit Example

-Here's the identical environment above where savings have been reallocated using the Earned Benefit method:
+Here's the identical AWS environment above where savings have been reallocated using the Earned Benefit method:

 (costs shown are us-east-1 for a 30-day month)